Last updated 6th October 2024

 Introduction to Scanning Electron Microscopy (SEM)

 SEM uses a focused beam of electrons, which is reflected or knocks off the surface or near-surface of the sample to generate high-resolution images.
 The electron beam interacts with atoms at different depths within the sample to produce different signals, including secondary electrons, back-scattered electrons, and characteristic X-rays; each of these signals are detected by different detectors installed in a scanning electron microscope.
-Different SEM images can be produced based on the type of detector being used, and these images can be used to see what the sample looks like on the nanoscale.
+Different Scanning Electron Microscopy images can be produced based on the type of detector being used, and these images can be used to see what the sample looks like on the nanoscale.
 Secondary and backscattered electron detectors are used to capture these interactions, which in turn visualize the morphological and topographical information about the sample.
 Backscattered electron images are also used for the rapid discrimination of the phases in multiphase samples.

 SEM Image of SiO2

-Uses of Scanning Electron Microscopy (SEM)
+Uses of Scanning Electron Microscopy

 Strengths of Scanning Electron Microscopy (SEM) Technique